Projekt12-4/Login-System-VPN/README.md

 Make sure you have the latest version of Python installed.

-Note: Only has been tested under Linux!
+Note: This repo has only been tested under Linux!
+---

 Clone repo to server
 ```bash
 git clone <repo-url>